Wulstan Fletcher

 13:30 EST (New York)

-The online sessions will be held in English with simultaneous translation to French, Portuguese, and Spanish.
+The online sessions will be held in English with simultaneous translation to Portuguese, Spanish, and French.
 And take place via Zoom.
 Every session will be recorded and participants given the opportunity to watch any missed session.